kjenike/panagram/README.md

 > pip install .
 ```

+# Running
+Panagram runs in two steps, the pre-processing step (index command) and the viewing (view command).

 # Preprocessing
 Usage:
-```
-usage: panagram index [-h] [-k int] <genomes_in>.tsv -o <out_dir>/

 Anchor KMC bitvectors to reference FASTA files to create pan-kmer bitmap

-  genomes_in str        TSV file with each genome ID in the first column and the path to a
-                        gzipped fasta in the second column -k int, --k int       K-mer (default: 21)
-  -o str, --out_dir str
-                        Output directory for panagram index (default: None)

 ```

-Where `<genome_fastas.tsv>` is a tab-separated file with the first column being a genome ID containing only alphanumeric characters, and the second a path to a gzipped fasta file.
-Will output all files to directory named `<index_dir>/`.

-This is a work in progress, and does not yet produce the full configuration file required to run `panagram view`.
-It does, however, perform the most computationaly intensive steps required for indexing the pan-genome.
+usage: panagram index [-h] <config>.toml
+```
+See example config.toml file for more details on the layout.
+Must include paths to all of the fasta files and optionally any annotations in gff format.

 # View

 Usage:
 ```
-usage: panagram view [-h] <config>.txt
+usage: panagram view [-h] <path_to_panagram_index_directory>
   Display panagram viewer
 ```